Last Updated on May 31, 2021 by queenie mak

 And Lamma Island is one of them.
 Located to the southwest of Hong Kong Island, Lamma Island is the third-largest outlying island and it is known for its laidback hippie vibe, good hiking trails, gorgeous beaches and delicious seafood.

-When you visit Lamma Island, hike the main hiking trail that connects the two biggest villages on the island.
+When you visit Lamma Island, hike the Lamma Island Family Walk, which connects the two biggest villages on the island.
 The journey starts from Sok Kwu Wan, a small fishing village and ends at Yung Shue Wan, the largest village on the island.
 And in between, see beautiful scenic spots and panoramic views on both sides of Lamma Island.

 Related Post – Hong Kong Food Culture: Try all the best local treats